HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 * Radiation Therapy dose
 * Radiotracer dose

-Other means exist to share this information, through DICOM Radiation Structured Reports (RDSRs).
+Other means exist to share this information through DICOM Radiation Structured Reports (RDSRs).

 The defined profiles in this IG are describing radiation information within a unique irradiation act, which may contain multiple irradiation events.
 Calculating patient cumulative radiation over a period of time, and/or through multiple procedures and modalities, is out of scope, even if the current IG simplifies such computations.
 In parallel, the interpretation of radiation information is out of scope; this depends on facilities workflows, may be subject of interpretations, and may vary following regulations.